Introduction

 assert/1, retract/1 |

-Not available | Enter facts directly at prompt |
+Not built in | Enter facts directly at prompt |

 Built-in append, member, length |

-Not available | Define them yourself (examples below) |
+Not built in | Define them yourself (examples below) |

 I/O (write, nl, read) |

-Not available | Results shown via query responses |
+Not built in | Results shown via query responses |

 findall, bagof, setof |

-Not available | Backtracking shows all solutions |
+Not built in | Backtracking shows all solutions |

-Integer division (//), mod |
+Integer division (//) |

-Not available | Use / for division |
+Not built in | Use / for floating-point division or mod for remainders |

 Defining Common Predicates